DasUnicorn/WordWeave/README.md

 Users have the option to delete their accounts, removing all associated content from the platform.

 ##### Access Settings
-For easier acces to all option, settings are displayed on an additional page, making it easier for a user to find all possibile Account Options.\
+For easier acces to all options, settings are displayed on an additional page, making it easier for a user to find all possibile Account Options.\
 <img src="static/img/readme/settings.png" alt="Settings" height=400px>

 #### Profile: